MastrMatt/liteDB/README.md

 - ZSCORE
 - ZQUERY:  ZQUERY key score name offset limit.
 This command is not present in Redis, it is a general query command meant to combine various Redis Zset cmds into one.
-ZrangeByScore: ZQUERY with an (score , "")
+ZrangeByScore: ZQUERY with (score , ""),
 Zrange by rank: ZQUERY with (-inf, "")

 ## Getting Started